dacooderr/Windows-and-Linux-Optimization/readme.md

-# A Windows and Linux PC Optimizations
+# A Windows and Linux PC Optimizations Guide

 ## WINDOWS